revbayes/revbayes.github.io/tutorials/episodic_div/index.md

 survival.
 It is possible to change this condition to the *time of the process* or *the number of sampled taxa* too.

-Then we attach data to the ‘timetree‘ variable.
+Then we attach data to the 'timetree' variable.

     timetree.clamp(T)

-Finally, we create a workspace object of our whole model using the ‘model()‘ function.
+Finally, we create a workspace object of our whole model using the 'model()' function.

     mymodel = model(speciation)

-The ‘model()‘ function traversed all of the connections and found all of the nodes we specified.
+The 'model()' function traversed all of the connections and found all of the nodes we specified.

 Running an MCMC analysis